What to Expect from Us

 As a supporter, or someone seeking support, it’s important to recognise that some things we say (intentional or not) can cut grief short and be counter-productive to the process of grieving.
 As a friend or family member, avoid encouraging a grieving person to “chin-up”, to “keep busy” or “move on”.
 Statements like these are common and are made very innocently, however can have the effect of denying grief and stalling an important emotional process.

 Dr Wolfelt suggests that to be most helpful “…see mourning not as an enemy to be vanquished but as a necessity to be experienced as a result of having loved.”
 Read more advice from Alan about grief and mourning.

 Extra grief support is just a phone call away

 If someone you know is struggling with grief, there is extra support available.
 Trained professionals are available to give advice and guidance during this difficult time at:

-As your Funeral Directors, Faye and Nikki will provide additional contacts and guidance wherever needed.
+As your Funeral Directors, Nikki and the Mid West Funerals team can provide additional contacts and guidance wherever needed.
 Speak to us with any questions.